-Target Timeline Scope 3 (2020 SBTi-methodology baseline)

-Short term

-- Suppliers representing 70% of our footprint will be asked to commit to the SBTi by 2025. - All our suppliers will be asked to report on scope 3 by 2025.

-Near term1

-- We commit to reduce absolute scope 3 FLAG GHG emissions by 30.3% by 2030 from the 2020 SBTi baseline for near-term target (of 16.8 MtCO2e)1. - We commit to reduce absolute scope 3 E&I GHG emissions by 42.0% by 2030 from the 2020 SBTi baseline for near-term target (of 23.7 MtCO2e)1.

-Long term

-- We commit to reduce absolute scope 3 FLAG GHG emissions by at least 72% by 2050 from the 2020 SBTi baseline for long-term target (of 22.6 MtCO2e)^{2, 3}. - We commit to reduce absolute scope 3 E&I GHG emissions by 90% by 2050 from the 2020 SBTi baseline for long-term target (of 29.2 MtCO2e)^{2, 3}.
+Target Timeline Scope 3 (2020 SBTi-methodology baseline) Short • Suppliers representing 70% of our term footprint will be asked to commit to the SBTi by 2025. • All our suppliers will be asked to report on scope 3 by 2025.
+Near • We commit to reduce absolute scope term1 3 FLAG GHG emissions by 30.3% by 2030 from the 2020 SBTi baseline for near-term target (of 16.8 MtCO2e)1. • We commit to reduce absolute scope 3 E&I GHG emissions by 42.0% by 2030 from the 2020 SBTi baseline for near-term target (of 23.7 MtCO2e)1.
+Lona • We commit to reduce absolute term scope 3 FLAG GHG emissions by at least 72% by 2050 from the 2020 SBTi baseline for long-term target (of 22.6 MtCO2e)^{2, 3}. • We commit to reduce absolute scope 3 E&I GHG emissions by 90% by 2050 from the 2020 SBTi baseline for long-term target (of 29.2 MtCO2e)^{2, 3}.
+Net zero • We commit to reach net-zero GHG emissions across our value chain by 20503.
+1. Committed, but not yet approved by the SBTi, the target is based on a 1.5-degree decarbonization pathway.
+See table Overview of the calculation of our SBTi-methodology baseline for scope 3 in the Sustainability notes for more detail.
+2. Ahold Delhaize has also committed to set long-term scope 3

-- Net zero We commit to reach net-zero GHG emissions across our value chain by 20503. - 1.
-Committed, but not yet approved by the SBTi, the target is based on a 1.5-degree decarbonization pathway.
-See table Overview of the calculation of our SBTi-methodology baseline for scope 3 in the Sustainability notes for more detail. - 2.
-Ahold Delhaize has also committed to set long-term scope 3 emissions reduction and net-zero targets by 2050.
+- Ahold Delhaize has also committed to set long-term scope 3 emissions reduction and net-zero targets by 2050.
 These targets are submitted, but not yet validated by the SBTi.
-See table Overview of the calculation of our SBTi-methodology baseline for scope 3 in the Sustainability notes for more detail - 3.
-In the setting of our long-term and net-zero SBTi targets, we are planning to also make use of removals to the extent permitted by the SBTi guidance.
+See table Overview of the calculation of our SBTi-methodology baseline for scope 3 in the Sustainability notes for more detail.
+In the active of our long term end net acro SBTi branch - In the setting of our long-term and net-zero SBTi targets, we are planning to also make use of removals to the extent permitted by the SBTi guidance.